jovanayc/MPCS-UFO-Sightings/database/README.txt

 5. Once it's loaded, you can check it out and MySQL and provide feedback as desired!
 I will work on getting the articles/historical events section done before our meeting tomorrow.

-Note: I wanted to be able to add a sample of the data to the GitHub repo, but unfortunately without creating entirely fake data, that created a series of dependency issues re various IDs and relationships, and no data would load successfully.
-Sorry!